emanuelfeld/poirot/README.rst

     dcgov init

-This will download the standard DC Government open source [license and contributing files](https://github.com/dcgov/license), set up Poirot as a pre-commit hook to run whenever you attempt to commit changes to the project from the command line, and give you the option to install a civic.json file.
+This will download the standard DC Government open source `license and contributing files <https://github.com/dcgov/license>`_, set up Poirot as a pre-commit hook to run whenever you attempt to commit changes to the project from the command line, and give you the option to install a civic.json file.

-Read more about the [civic.json standard](http://open.dc.gov/civic.json), the [dcgov-cli scripts](https://github.com/dcgov/dcgov-cli), and [groupthink](https://github.com/dcgov/groupthink).
+Read more about the `civic.json standard <http://open.dc.gov/civic.json>`_, the `dcgov-cli scripts <https://github.com/dcgov/dcgov-cli>`_, and `groupthink <https://github.com/dcgov/groupthink>`_.

 Getting Involved
 =================